derethil/usu-optt-forms/docs/rubrics.md

-The `.json` files stored in `rubrics` serve as a way to store large amounts of data without simply just putting into React itself.
+The `.json` files stored in `rubrics` serve as a way to store large amounts of data without entering it into React itself.

 ## Rubrics